-ERV Nordic's primary business areas are sale of travel insurance to private customers in the leisure market including BtC, BtBtC; as well as in the corporate market together with health insurance for employees stationed abroad.
+ERV Nordic's primary business areas are providing travel insurance to private customers in the leisure market including BtC, BtBtC; as well as in the corporate market together with health insurance for employees stationed abroad.
 Our direct business is focused on the markets in Sweden and Denmark.
 Through insurance professionals and distribution partners, we are also active in Norway and Finland.

-ERV Sweden offers travel insurance through Card schemes as well as more affinity group centred business especially in the areas of jewellery and watches.
+ERV Sweden offer travel insurance through Card schemes as well as more affinity group centred business especially in the areas of jewellery and watches.

 The majority of travel insurance policies are sold either as trip-by-trip insurance or as annual travel insurance in connection with ERV Nordic's customers' holiday trips, business trips or expatriation.
 Main distribution channels for all travel insurance policies and health insurance policies are either direct business or brokers in the relevant markets.
+ERV Denmark also has a portfolio of international healthcare insurance that has been in run off since 2013.